lml/commontator/README.md

   Note that the above method also checks the current user's read permission on the thread.
   It will raise a SecurityTransgression if the user is not allowed to read the thread.
-  You can specify the name of the method that determines which users are allowed to read which threads in the initializer.
+  You can specify the proc that determines which users are allowed to read which threads in the initializer.

 That's it!
 Commontator is now ready for use.